 - Children and youth in DSS custody

 - Children and youth of color

-- Children and youth with more than one disability or “complex needs”
+- Children and youth dually diagnosed with both mental health and intellectual/developmental disabilities or “complex needs”

 - Children and youth who have been in multiple PRTFs